 and diasystolic murmurs are further divided into;

 2. Early diasystolic murmurs

-narrow aortic valve is called aortic stenosis.
-When left ventricle contracts they force blood into aorta, forced and fast movement of blood through aorta produces harsh sound which can be heard as murmur.
+narrowing aortic valve is called aortic stenosis.
+When left ventricle contracts, it forces blood into aorta.
+Forced and fast movement of blood through aorta produces harsh sound which can be heard as murmur.
 It is best heard in aortic area.

-When right ventricle contracts it pushes blood into the pulmonary artery. narrow pulmonary artery valve produces murmur which can be heard in pulmonary area.
+When right ventricle contracts it pushes blood into the pulmonary artery. narrowing of pulmonary artery valve produces murmur which can be heard in pulmonary area.